hostileman/hostileman.github.io/README.md

-# blog power by hexo and github pages
+# Blog powered by hexo and github pages